User's Guide to the Kast Double Spectrograph

 CCDs

-The CCDs must be kept cold to preserve the flood, and they should be protected from unnecessary exposure to bright lights.
+The CCDs should be protected from unnecessary exposure to bright lights.
 The telescope technicians are responsible for keeping the dewars cold.

 CCDRead SpeedGain1 Read Noise1 Approx. Readout Time2

-Suggested operating temperature for both sides is in the range of -110 to -125.
-A warmer temperature will increase the dark current but diminish charge transfewr inefficiencies, and vice versa.
+Suggested operating temperature for the red and blue side detectors is -105 .
+A warmer temperature will increase the dark current but diminish charge transfer inefficiencies, and vice versa.

 In general, if you don't have any prior knowledge of the expected exposure time, a good practice is to take a one second exposure (not recorded), and then scale that to the desired count level to determine the exposure time.
 It's best not ot overexpose the CCDs.
 Although no permanent harm will be done, it may take some time to completely flush the extra charge.

 This is a small point, but perhaps worth mentioning.
-The saturation level is determined not by the well depth, but by the limitation imposed by the 15 bit A-D converter.
-Thus, if you bin pixels, you may need to reduce the exposure time correspondingly to stay within the 32k capacity of the A-D. Remember too that the actual dynamic range available is not 32k, but 32k minus the baseline.
-(The baseline is displayed during startup of the DTS).
+The saturation level is determined not necessarily by the well depth, but by the limitation imposed by the 16 bit A-D converter.
+Thus, if you bin pixels, you may need to reduce the exposure time correspondingly to stay within the 65k capacity of the A-D. Remember too that the actual dynamic range available is not 65k, but 65k minus the baseline.
+The baseline should be set to 1000 DN (as measured in the overscan regions).
+If the baseline is vastly different from this figure, contact a support astronomer.

 System Response and Throughput